NEISSproject/tf_neiss/REFACTORING.md

 * I removed the io_helpers and list_helpers files for now.
 TODO: You can tell me where these files should go and I will put them in again.

 # util/tools/split_train_val
-* This is a binary, not a library helpers collection like everything else in util
+* This is a script, not a library helpers collection like everything else in util
 * Highly specific and hardcoded (e.g. 500)
+* removed it

 # model_fn/util_model_fn
 * this is probably the most useful collection for the NEISS community